Symatem/Documentation/Transport/Ontology.md

 - You can't always assign useful semantics to each position of a longer tuple
 - Or you would have to use varying lengths, but that could be done with Triples in first place
 - And the complexity of search indices increases with the factorial function

+### Why we don't use Semantic Web Technologies
+Some of the flaws are described in [these blog posts](http://milicicvuk.com/blog/2011/07/14/problems-of-the-rdf-model-blank-nodes/):
+- Too many different technologies: RDF, OWL, Turtle, N3, ...
+- 3 types of symbols (called terms): IRIs (Internationalized Resource Identifiers), Literals, Blank Nodes
+- Literal encodings / data types are a special feature and not represented in Triples
+- Literal values define the identity of the token, thus can not be context specific
+- EAV is asymmetric: Each element of a triple can only host certain types of symbols

+Additionally we identified these:
+- No usable tool chain
+- No virtualization
+- No version control
+- Only a simple query engine (SPARQL) but no arbitrary programs / execution

 ### Why we are using BitMaps
 Ontologies could work without BitMaps as pure EAV stores but then all literals and binary data would be expressed in an ugly and inefficient way.